defenseunicorns/go-oscal/README.md

 ## Development

-For development, use the `Makefile` to build, test, and generate the Go structs:
+For development, the `Makefile` can be used to build, test, and generate the Go structs:

 ```bash
 make